Umurundi Airlines is a privately owned airline headquartered on the grounds of Melchior Ndadaye International Airport (BJM) in Bujumbura, Burundi.

 Pre-Founding Days

-The two young men graduated in 2004 with masters degrees and took up airline related jobs.
-Mr Niyonkuru began his career with Marseille-MRS based Aviage Airlines, the largest legacy airline in France, while Mr Bronkhorst went to work for the regional airline Atlantic Canada at its Halifax-YHZ home office.
+The two young men graduated in 2004 with masters degrees and took up airline related jobs: Mr Niyonkuru began his career with Marseille-MRS based Aviage Airlines, the largest legacy airline in France, while Mr Bronkhorst went to work for the regional airline Atlantic Canada at its Halifax-YHZ home office.
 In 2008 both men switched to new positions at low cost carriers (LLCs).
 Mr Bronkhorst landed a junior executive role with RedJet Airlines at its headquarters in Calgary-YYC, Canada, while Mr Niyonkuru took an operations executive position with Nice-NCE based Air Méditerranée.

 Startup

-In early 2012, after obtaining seed money from the Bronkhorst family and began to implement their business plan by leasing two Airbus A318-100 airliners from JetStream Aerospace Leasing.
-While the men were looking to secure offices and hangar space in Johannesburg, the government of Burundi offered Mr Niyonkuru special incentives to start up a regional airline at Mr Niyonkuru’s hometown of Bujumbura-BJM, instead.
-So the business plan was revised in June 2012, and the airline was renamed as Umurundi Airlines, with Umurundi meaning “Burundian” in the local Kirundi language.
+In early 2012, Messrs Niyonkuru and Bronkhorst obtained seed money from the Bronkhorst family and immediately began implementing their business plan.
+They leased two pre-owned Airbus A318-100 airliners from JetStream Aerospace, a US-Irish aircraft leasing firm.
+The men were trying to secure offices and hangar space in Johannesburg when the government of Burundi offered Mr Niyonkuru special incentives to start up a regional airline at Mr Niyonkuru’s hometown of Bujumbura-BJM instead.
+So the men revised their business plan, and in June 2012 they renamed the airline as Umurundi Airlines.
+(Umurundi means “Burundian” in the local Kirundi language.)

 Early Operations